 8.1 Information Provided by Customer.
-Customer represents that all information provided by Customer to CIPL (including, without limitation, all contact information and information regarding Customer’s Credit Card) is accurate, up-to-date and complete at the time it is provided to CIPL.
+Customer represents that all information provided by Customer and its callers to CIPL (including, without limitation, all contact information and information regarding Customer’s Credit Card) is accurate, up-to-date and complete at the time it is provided to CIPL.
 Customer will update all such information so that it remains accurate, up-to-date and complete at all times.

 (a) Customer’s usage during the Trial Service Term.
-Under the Fair Use Policy CIPL may shorten or end the Trial Service Term of the Customer with immediate effect should it determine, at its absolute discretion, that the Customer’s usage is in any way unreasonable.
+CIPL may shorten or end the Trial Service Term of the Customer with immediate effect should it determine, at its absolute discretion, that the Customer’s usage is in any way unreasonable.

 8.5 Other Prohibited Activities.
 Customer will not, and will have no right to:

-(a) sell, resell or otherwise provide any CIPL Offerings to third parties, or use or otherwise exploit any CIPL Offerings for the purpose of selling or otherwise providing to third parties the benefit of any CIPL Offerings or any products or services that are similar to any CIPL Offerings;
+(a) Sell, resell or otherwise provide any CIPL Offerings to third parties, or use or otherwise exploit any CIPL Offerings for the purpose of selling or otherwise providing to third parties the benefit of any CIPL Offerings or any products or services that are similar to any CIPL Offerings;

-(b) overburden, disable or otherwise disrupt any CIPL Offerings or interfere with the use of any CIPL Offerings by any other CIPL customers; or
+(b) Overburden, disable or otherwise disrupt any CIPL Offerings or interfere with the use of any CIPL Offerings by any other CIPL customers; or

-(c) obtain or attempt to obtain any materials or information regarding any CIPL Offerings or any other user of CIPL Offerings through any means not intentionally made available or provided for by CIPL through the CIPL Website or any CIPL App.
+(c) Obtain or attempt to obtain any materials or information regarding any CIPL Offerings or any other user of CIPL Offerings through any means not intentionally made available or provided for by CIPL through the CIPL Website or any CIPL App.